wolejnr/100-Days-of-Code-Journal/log2.md

 **Today's Progress**: Refactored my Tribute Page project from FreeCodeCamp - making it responsive to varying screen sizes.
 I also learnt how to host it as a GitHub page - https://wolejnr.github.io/TributePage_GH/

 **Thoughts:**

+### Day 18-23: July 21, 2018

+**Today's Progress**: Developed a Survey Form from FreeCodeCamp - and refactored it until it was responsive to varying screen sizes.
+It was hosted here - https://wolejnr.github.io/survey_form/

+**Thoughts:**